-Students must engage in legal and law related tasks.
-These tasks vary with supervisor and assignment, but usually include legal research, writing briefs and memoranda, drafting pleadings, investigating cases, interviewing clients/witnesses, planning or implementing case strategies with supervisor, observing court hearings and depositions.
+Students must engage in legal, and law related tasks.
+These tasks vary with supervisor and assignment, but usually include legal research, writing briefs and memoranda, drafting pleadings, investigating cases, interviewing clients/witnesses, planning, or implementing case strategies with supervisor, observing court hearings and depositions.

-5. Seminar
+Seminar

 The seminar is an opportunity for students to critically reflect on their experiences, explore their professional development and discuss issues to help them succeed at their placements.
 The seminar is part of their externship course and not separately graded.
-For first time participants, the seminar meets everyother week, with an additional 2 classes held the first Friday of the semester.
 Students enrolled in a second externship must participate in a combination of group and individual meetings.
-During the term, students set goals, keep a record of hours, submit reflective journals and engage in self-assessments.
+During the term, students set goals, keep a record of hours, submit reflective journals, and engage in self-assessments.

-6. Compensation
+5. Compensation

-Students may receive both compensation and academic credit for an externship only if the externship site /supervisor has already successfully participated in the Extern Program in the previous two years.
+Students may receive both compensation and academic credit for an externship upon preapproval by the Externship Director.
 This can include stipends and third-party sources of funding.
 Students may also be reimbursed for reasonable out-of-pocket expenses which they would not have otherwise incurred except for undertaking the externship.
 Sites are under no expectation or obligation to offer a paid externship.
 If receiving any compensation, the student must notify the Externship Director at time of application or as soon as known.
 See the Externship website for further information.

-7. Student Practice Cards
+6. Student Practice Cards

-Externship students who have completed 45 hours may apply for a Student Practice Card (from the State Bar of Texas), which allows a student to practice law and appear in court under attorney supervision, with client consent.
-Each student must have a licensed attorney to sponsor the Bar Card.
+Students who have completed 45 hours may apply for a Student Practice Card (from the State Bar of Texas), which allows a student to practice law and appear in court under attorney supervision, with client consent.
+To obtain a practice card, externship students must contact the Director of Experiential Education and Clinic Operations, Lori Rogde at Irogde@law.tamu.edu within the first week of class for application instructions.
+Each student will need to have a licensed attorney from their placement to sponsor the practice card.

-8. Finding Placement and Application
+7. Finding Placement and Application

 Students are responsible for securing their externship.
 The externship director will assist students in identifying opportunities, and will provide counseling about options and the process, but cannot guarantee placement.
-Students can search REVs, via the employer directory, for a list of attorneys/organizations currently approved as externship placements; students can filter for employers approved for externships.
+Students can search REVs, via the employer directory, for a list of attorneys/ organizations currently approved as externship placements; students can filter for employers approved for externships.
 Students can apply for pre-approved externship opportunities posted on https://law-tamu.12twenty.com/Login, or identify their own placement and apply to have it approved as an externship.
-Regardless if you have secured your placement or are still seeking, students desiring an externship must submit an application to enroll (and Field Supervisor Questionnaire/Application if applicable) by the following deadlines:
+Regardless if you have secured your placement or are still seeking, students desiring an externship must apply to enroll (and Field Supervisor Questionnaire/Application if applicable) by the following deadlines:

-August 1: for Fall Externship

-November 15: for Spring Externship May 1: for Summer Externship
+August 1: for Fall Externship November 15: for Spring Externship May 1: for Summer Externship\